 RIG Network Projects

-We develop and deliver projects in partnership with organisations, interested individuals and communities; undertake consulting work; and actively involve Network members in the development and delivery of the workshops, submissions and communication activities we deliver.
+RIG Network develops and delivers projects in partnership with organisations, individuals and communities and actively involve Network members in the development and delivery of workshops, submissions and communication activities we deliver.
 Read on for a snapshot of projects delivered since RIG Network was established in May 2009.

 1. Network communications and information sharing

-- RIG News – Bi-monthly Newsletter - 16 editions (as at December 2011) – garden and other stories, policy news and coming events, distributed every two months to RIG News and Updates subscribers and other network participants
+- RIG News – Newsletter - garden and other stories, policy news and coming events, distributed to RIG News and Updates subscribers and other network participants

-- RIG Network Updates – short news items and updates from and for Network members, sent to subscribers in between the bi-monthly RIG News
+- RIG Updates - short ‘need to know now’ news and updates from and for Network members, sent to subscribers in between the quarterly RIG News

 - The RIG website – regular posts, updates, links and useful resources